 The market for selling health insurance plans is highly competitive.
 We compete with entities and individuals that offer and sell health insurance plans utilizing traditional distribution channels as well as the Internet.
 Our competitors include the tens of thousands of local insurance agents across the United States who sell health insurance plans in their communities.
 There are a number of agents that operate websites and provide an online shopping experience for consumers interested in purchasing health insurance.
-Some local agents use "lead aggregator" services that use the Internet to find consumers interested in purchasing health insurance for referring those consumers to the traditional agent.
+Some local agents use "lead aggregator" services that use the Internet to find consumers interested in purchasing health insurance and are compensated for referring those consumers to the traditional agent.
 In addition to health insurance brokers and agents, many health insurance carriers directly market and sell their plans to consumers through call centers and their own websites.
 Although we offer health insurance plans for many of these carriers, they also compete with us by offering their plans directly to consumers.
-In connection with our marketing of Medicare plans, we compete with the original Medicare program.
+We will also compete with state health insurance exchanges implemented as a result of healthcare reform.
+In connection with our marketing of Medicare plans, we also compete with the original Medicare program.
 In addition, CMS offers plan information, comparison tools, call centers and online enrollment for Medicare Advantage and Medicare Part D prescription drug plans.